 This article provides answers to important questions regarding the relationship between glaucoma and cataracts, and discusses treatment options if you have both conditions.

 Glaucoma and cataracts are two eye conditions that occur more frequently as we get older.
 A cataract is a clouding of the lens of the eye, which eventually causes impairment of normal daily activities such as driving.
-Cataracts are also the leading cause of blindness worldwide, but the condition is reversible, with a surgery called cataract extraction.
+Cataracts are also the leading cause of blindness worldwide, but the condition is reversible, with a frequently performed surgery called cataract extraction.
 Glaucoma, which is actually a group of diseases, is a leading cause of irreversible blindness worldwide.
 In glaucoma, the neurons that compose the optic nerve are damaged, and treatment at this time consists of lowering eye pressure through medications, laser, or surgery.

 View a Video on Cataracts